antolinos/manager.icat-manager/icat-manager.feature/README.txt

-ICAT Manager is a standalone Eclipse Rich Client for visualizing and managing ICAT web services.
-It works for any version of ICAT starting from version 4.2.0
+ICAT Manager is a standalone client for visualizing and managing ICAT web services.
+It is based on Eclipse RCP but does not require eclipse to run.
+It works for any version of ICAT starting from version 4.2.0 thanks to a JAXWS dynamic client.

 Installation:
 Unzip/untar in a newly created folder.
 On macos and linux, you might need to set the executable bit manually on the launcher ('chmod u+x IcatManager' on linux).